 Jan Leyse, 90, died on Jan.
 22, following brief and loving care at St. Luke’s Medical Center in Ketchum.
 A memorial service is planned at the entrance lobby of the St. Luke’s hospital on Tuesday, Feb.
 11, at 4 p.m.
 St. Luke’s will serve refreshments.

-To send flowers in memory of Janifred Koopman "Jan" Leyse, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Janifred Koopman "Jan" Leyse, please visit our Heartfelt Sympathies Store.

 Since moving to Sun Valley with her husband 22 years ago, Jan spent most of her days volunteering for her favorite causes.
 Jan was involved in the Community Library Home Tour and Sun Valley Summer Symphony, and served on the Sun Valley Ski Club board for many years.
 Jan’s most recent service was with the St. Luke’s Wood River Volunteer Core board.
 Jan started volunteering at the hospital in the year 2000 and soon after joined the board of directors.
 Jan held a board seat for six years.
 Her positions on the board included treasurer, historian, co-chair of the Autumn Gala and president of the board.
 Jan highly appreciated the cooperation of her associates.